On the Onsager-Machlup functional for the Brownian motion on the Heisenberg group: Introduction

-Our paper is organized as follows.
-In Section \ref{sec2} we recall the definition of the Onsager-Machlup functional and its expression in the case of elliptic diffusions such as diffusions taking values in Riemannian manifolds (see Equation \eqref{e.1.2}).
-In Section \ref{sec3} we describe the Heisenberg group $\Hei$ and the corresponding sub-Laplacian and hypoelliptic Brownian motion.
-Then in Section \ref{sec4} we describe the Onsager-Machlup functional for this Brownian motion.
-Using the left-invariance of the distance we can reduce the problem to finding asymptotics of a different stochastic process around the identity in the group.
-This allows us to apply the Cameron-Martin-Girsanov Theorem to the two-dimensional Brownian motion driving the hypoelliptic diffusion and then estimate a conditional expectation of exponential martingales.
+We expect the techniques introduced in this paper to be applicable to a broader class of hypoelliptic diffusions such as Brownian motions in Carnot groups.
+These stochastic processes can be written explicitly by means of iterated L\'evy's area functionals, making the analysis even more challenging.
+Adapting our methods to Carnot groups would require the construction of a delicate approximation to a hypoelliptic Brownian motion and we plan to address this problem in the future.

-As we already pointed out, in the known results on the Onsager-Machlup functional in geometric settings, ellipticity was crucial.
-In the hypoelliptic setting of the Heisenberg group we can overcome this by using the group structure.
-In the future we hope to develop the techniques used in this paper for a broader class of sub-Riemannian manifolds such as Carnot groups.
+The paper is organized as follows.
+In Section~\ref{s.OM} we define the Onsager-Machlup functional, and in Section~\ref{s.Heisenberg} we describe the Heisenberg group $\Hei$ and the corresponding sub-Laplacian and hypoelliptic Brownian motion $g_{t}$.
+We then study geometric properties of the path space $\WH$ including properties of the maps $\mathcal{K}$ and $T$, and use them to define continuous horizontal curves.
+In Section~\ref{s.OMfunctional} we describe the Onsager-Machlup functional for $g_{t}$ with respect to the sup norm, and in Section~\ref{sec5} we prove our main result.